zeinaba3/PJS1/README.md

-this project called Form validation project and i made it Htm Css and  Js
+my project  is called Form validation project and i made it Htm Css and  Js